Areas of Practice:

 • A v G - Counsel for the wife against Silk.
 Mr Vollenweider ran a Xydhias concluded agreement argument – case settled.

 • L v L - Counsel for the mother, a television celebrity, against Silk.
 The father sought shared care of the children.
 Successfully prevented the same.

 • 2018 - 2019 - Counsel on paternity leave/sabbatical

-• E v T - Counsel for the wife, who was a partner of her own Solicitors’ Firm, such instruction being an endorsement of Counsel in itself.
+• E v T - Counsel for the wife, who was a partner of her own Solicitors’ Firm, such instruction being an endorsement of counsel in itself.

-• O v O – Leading Counsel for the wife in financial remedy proceedings involving a multi-million pound trust.
+• O v O – Leading counsel for the wife in financial remedy proceedings involving a multi-million pound trust.
 Wife secured 83.5% of the capital assets.

-• M v M – For husband.
+• M v M – For the husband.
 Wife alleged husband worth £75 million.
 Case settled with Wife receiving less than £1million in capital assets.

 • R v DM – Rape re-trial.
 For the defendant running defence of consent and fabrication based upon complainant’s upset that defendant had called her names.
 Injuries to complainant, torn thong, text messages at time from complainant seeking help.
 Defendant acquitted.
 Mr Vollenweider did not represent the defendant at the original trial.

 • G-P v P –Very short marriage.
 Husband proceeded without leading Counsel, who had previously advised him on his case, and instead instructed Mr Vollenweider alone.
 Allegations of damage to wife’s business not found proved.
 Wife received less than 15% of the gross value of the FMH.